Skip to content

 Dongles get lost, stolen, and left in the computers they are supposed to protect.
 Some dongle vendors recommend their customers buy two dongles for every user, because they get lost so frequently.
 How secure and cost-effective is that?

 A wearable MFA device is always with the user, never gets lost, and responds only to the authorized user, so no one else can use it.
 In other words, there is no way for an adversary to bypass the device with any attack technique.
-And because the device is easy to operate by the authorized user wearing it, the user gets all the security benefits of Next-Generation MFA along with an easy, on-demand path to passwordless access.
+And because the device is easy to operate by the authorized user wearing it, the user experience is significantly improved, providing all the security benefits of Next-Generation MFA along with an easy, on-demand path to passwordless access.

 Recommendation